 Motor Duty Class and its Classification

-Nowadays, almost task is performed by the electric motor and control of the such motor is achieved by the electric drive.
+Nowadays, almost every task is performed by the electric motor and control of such motor is achieved by the electric drive.
 But the operating time for all motors is not the same.
-Some of the motors run continuously, some of the motors run for short time, and some of the motors run in intermittent period.
+Some of the motors run continuously, some of the motors run for a short time, and some of the motors run in intermittent periods.

 The motor duty class is divided into the following categories-